Positive self-similar Markov processes obtained by resurrection: Introduction

 \section{Introduction}

-A $[0,\infty)$-valued standard Markov process $X=(X_t, \P_x)$, $t\ge 0$, $x\ge0$, is called a \emph{positive self-similar Markov process} (pssMp) if there exists $\alpha>0$ such that for any $x>0$ and $c>0$, the law of $(cX_{c^{-\alpha}t}:\, t\ge 0)$ under $\P_x$ is equal to the law of $(X_{t}:\, t\ge 0)$ under $\P_{cx}$.
+A $[0,\infty)$-valued standard Markov process (see \cite{BG68}) $X=(X_t, \P_x)$, $t\ge 0$, $x\ge0$, is called a \emph{positive self-similar Markov process} (pssMp) if there exists $\alpha>0$ such that for any $x>0$ and $c>0$, the law of $(cX_{c^{-\alpha}t}:\, t\ge 0)$ under $\P_x$ is equal to the law of $(X_{t}:\, t\ge 0)$ under $\P_{cx}$.
 One refers to $\alpha$ as the self-similarity index.
-We will say that $X$ is a pssMp with the origin as a trap (or that $X$ is absorbed at the origin) if once $X$ hits the origin it stays there foreover.
+We will say that $X$ is a pssMp with the origin as a trap (or that $X$ is absorbed at the origin) if once $X$ hits the origin it stays there forever.
 Self-similar processes were introduced by Lamperti in \cite{Lam72} where he established a one-to-one correspondence between pssMps up to the first exit time from $(0, \infty)$ and possibly killed L\'evy processes.
-We briefly describe this correspondence, usually called Lamperti's transform.
-Let $\xi$ be a possibly killed L\'evy process sent to $-\infty$ at death.
-Define the integrated exponential process $I=(I_t)_{t\ge0}$ by
+A detailed description of this correspondence, usually called the Lamperti transform, is given in Section \ref{s:prelim}.